Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 Advance Rent

-A landlord cannot demand more than 3 months' rent in advance — unless the tenant voluntarily agrees to pay more in writing.
+A landlord cannot demand more than 3 months' rent in advance, unless the tenant voluntarily agrees in writing to pay more.
 This protects tenants from being asked for large lump sums upfront.

 Rent Increases